abrarsaigh/MyHarvest/README.md

 # MyHarvest
-An Arabic website designed for buying plants and their accessories
+An Arabic HTML website designed for buying plants and their accessories